 Anne turned on the tap, and the water flowed out.

 She wet her hands first, then turned off the sink.
 We should not leave the water running, Anne thought to herself.
-They should save water, so never leave it running when you were not using it.
+They should save water, so never leave it running when you’re not using it.

-She grabbed the soap, and rubbed it on her hands.
+She grabbed the soap and rubbed it on her hands.

 The paint on her hands mixed with the soap and water.